pculllback/atml3-docs/source/includes/_methods.md

   is_date("value")
     returns false
 ```
-This function checks if a string value is in a correct date format.
+This method checks if a string value is in a correct date format.

 ### month_no()
 ```atml3